 Jeffrey Chatellier, CEO of Forest Carbon – the project developer for the Sumatra Merang Peatland Project – said: “The Sumatra Merang Peatland Project started with less than 1% forest cover in 2016 after a major fire.
 We’ve been able to restore the water levels in this natural wetland, which accelerated forest regrowth.
 Now more than 24% of the project area has closed canopy forest cover.
 This is a unique aspect of our project and an example of how markets can accelerate tropical wetland restoration and deliver co-benefits to communities and biodiversity.
 We’re thrilled this work has been recognised by the lighthouse programme.”

 This recognition was awarded by the Natural Climate Solutions Alliance, an initiative convened by the World Economic Forum and WBCSD.
 The NCS Alliance exists to support nature-positive, cost-effective climate actions, and focuses on demand-side integrity, investment in high-quality projects and mainstreaming awareness about the role of NCS.

-To launch the six finalists, the NCS Alliance hosted two events featuring representatives from each project who spoke about unique project approaches, challenges, successes and lessons learnt.
+The NCS Alliance hosted two events featuring representatives from the Conservation Coast and Sumatra Merang Peatland Project who spoke about unique project approaches, challenges, successes and lessons learnt.
 These launch events can be found here.
-Case studies highlighting both projects can also be found here.
+An official launch of the Nii Kaniti project will be coming soon.